Mathih13/NotificationQueue/README.md

 [DEMO](https://mathih13.github.io/NotificationQueue/)

 ## Installation
-To install the plugin simply download notifyQueue.js and standard.css, and refer to notifyQueue.js in your project.
+To install the plugin simply download notifyQueue.js and refer to notifyQueue.js in your project.

 ```html
 <script src="notifyQueue.js"></script>